Am Wall Windmill

-The Am Wall Windmill (Herdentorswallmühle or Mühle am Wall) is an important and iconic building in Bremen, Germany.
-This 1898 building is open to visitors and it is home to a restaurant.
+The Am Wall Windmill (Herdentorswallmühle or Mühle am Wall) is a windmill in Bremen, Germany.
+It was fully built in 1898.
+The building is open to visitors and it has a restaurant.

 History

 The first windmill on this site was constructed in 1699.
 The building has been destroyed by fire and rebuilt a number of times, but the current construction was completed in 1898.
 This design rests on an eight sided base and the upper part is steered by a wind vane.
 The four sails of the windmill are shuttered.
 This type of design is known as a smock mill or Galerieholländer.

 The windmill is in the middle of a city park that was constructed on the ground where the fortifications of the city once stood.
 Today the building is heritage listed and inside is a restaurant.
-Tourists may enter the building after a nominal charge every day, although in the winter it is only open in the afternoon.

-In Popular Culture

-The mill was featured in the music video for "Take Me Home", by Phil Collins.